- In 1821 Charles Babbage grew tired of manually calculating and decided to consider mechanical calculations.

 Charles Babbage is credited for designing and giving birth to the idea of the first automatic digital computer.
 During the mid-1830’s, Charles developed plans for a Analytical Engine.
 Although, it wasn’t competed during his lifetime, Babbage’s plans made way for the basic elements of the present-day, modern computer.

-Some time in 1821, the young english mathematician Charles Babbage (biography), checking calculations for improving tables for a navigational book, and disappointed by numerous errors in these calculations, shared with a friend—”I wish to God these calculations had been executed by steam!”.
-It is quite possible, remarked his friend.
+Some time in 1821, the young English mathematician Charles Babbage (biography), checking calculations for improving tables for a navigational book, and disappointed by numerous errors in these calculations, shared with a friend, “I wish to God these calculations had been executed by steam!”
+“It is quite possible,” remarked his friend.

 It was during the course of this activity that Charles Babbage began to seriously consider how such routine calculations could be performed mechanically.
-This preoccupation will prolong half a century, until his death.
-There is no doubt, that Babbage was an outstanding genius and he is the only man (if any!), who deserves the title Father of the Computer.
+This preoccupation will last half a century, until his death.
+There is no doubt, that Babbage was an outstanding genius and he is the only man who deserves the title Father of the Computer.

 This section of the site will follow the steps of the great man, as well as of his followers.

 Babbage designed his first Difference Engine in the 1820s.
 This device was intended to be an automatic mechanical calculator that could tabulate polynomial functions.
 While he drew plans for several different iterations of the machine, none of them were ever built due to a lack of funding and conflicts with his chief engineer, Joseph Clement, who was in charge of making the parts for the Difference Machine.